xenomorpheus/WizardsRod/Brain/Readme.txt

 The PreparedSpells class could have the concept of:
 a)  timeout (seconds) before an action expires (is removed from the list)
-b)  action_count_max  - maximum number of actions to keep in the list.

-We can easily calculate action_count_max, it is the spell with the largest number of components We just update this class variable when ever we add/remove spells to the prepared list.
+We just update this class variable when ever we add/remove spells to the prepared list.

 There are trickier things to consider in the more general case, but we don't need to worry too much for now.